 4. Chicken pieces

 i breathe out a sigh of relief.
-After putting on a cooker for boiling the corn and part of the veggies, I put another small cooker for chicken pieces and rest of veggies.
+After putting on a cooker for boiling the corn and part of the veggies, I put another small cooker for chicken pieces and the rest of the veggies.

 Quick and easy meal plan

-I generally like Gujrati kadhi to go my khichadi.
+I generally like Gujrati kadhi to go with my khichadi.
 I use the recipe from Tarla Dalal to make kadhi https://www.google.co.in/amp/s/m.tarladalal.com/Kadhi-(-Gujarati-Recipe)-607r%3famp=1

-I just add a bit of lemon juice, salt and some seasoning to make a tasty side dish.
+I just add a bit of lemon juice, salt, and some seasoning to make a tasty side dish.

-In no time my yummy meal of Chicken soup, Khichadi – Kadhi and Spicy corn is ready (taking around 30-40 minutes).
+In no time my yummy meal of Chicken soup, Khichadi – Kadhi, and Spicy corn is ready (taking around 30-40 minutes).
 I am

 able to chat with my daughter during all this time to keep her distracted from her fever, as the recipes are not really complex.
-And what’s more my husband takes charge of cleaning the kitchen to help me out.
+And what’s more, my husband takes charge of cleaning the kitchen to help me out.

 What is your de-stress recipe?